caraowt/Implementation-Guide-of-FHIR-profiles-for-CARA/input/pagecontent/integration.md

 An Identity And Access Management System is in place to embody the Authorization Server role outlined in the [IUA] Profile.
 External Systems are required to register with the CARA Platform.
 This registration results in the issuance of a client certificate for authenticating the Technical Users.
-A client key is also provided to identify the Authorization Client ([IUA]).
+A client id is also provided to identify the Authorization Client ([IUA]).

 Access to the CARA Platform necessitates an Access Token.
 The Access Token must be issued from the CARA Platform’s Authorization Server ([IUA]), aligning with the IHE transaction [ITI-71].